-Following the sale of the Cold Store business, and the capital return to shareholders, the Group is in a net cash position of $\pounds$ 1.4m.
-This is made up of cash of $\pounds$ 4.5m, Invoice financing of $\pounds$ 2.1m, term loans of $\pounds$ 0.2m and leases of $\pounds$ 0.8m.
+The Group is in a net debt position of £3.4m.
+This is made up of cash of £1.5m, Invoice financing of £3.7m, term loans of £0.1m and leases of £1.1m.

 Credit risk

 The Group's policy is to minimise exposure to credit risk by performing the appropriate customer due diligence and monitoring the exposure to credit risk.